ian-nai/rust_readability/README.md

 # rust_readability
-This is a package to assess the complexity of texts using a variety of well-established readability formulas written in Rust.
+A package to assess the complexity of texts using a variety of well-established readability formulas written in Rust.
 The package includes implementations of the Lix, Rix, Flesch, Flesch-Kincaid, Linsear Write, Coleman-Liau, and Automated Readability Index methods.

 ## Usage
 The package includes functions for the Lix, Rix, Flesch, Flesch-Kincaid, Linsear Write, Coleman-Liau, and Automated Readability Index methods.
 When presented with either a file or a string, each function prints and returns a corresponding readability index.
 Call each function like so: